Flea Markets in Los Angeles

 More information: Read our full review of Santa Monica Airport Antiques & Collectibles

-Topanga Vintage Market showcases the very best of LA in restored furniture, handmade gifts, unique jewelry, and collectible toys.
-No wonder why Architectural Digest, LA Times, LA Daily News, California Home+Design, and CBS Local have labeled Topanga Vintage Market one of the top sources for vintage among Los Angeles flea markets!
+Showcasing the very best of LA, Topanga Vintage Market offers restored furniture, handmade gifts, unique jewellery and collectible toys.
+It’s no wonder that Architectural Digest, the LA Times, the LA Daily News, California Home+Design and CBS Local have labelled Topanga Vintage Market one of the best vintage sources among Los Angeles flea markets!

-Hosting 180 of LA’s best vintage, antiques, and collectibles dealers, Topanga Vintage Market is a not-to-be-missed eclectic open-air market where flea market enthusiasts are almost guaranteed to find some treasures.
+With 180 of LA’s best vintage, antiques and collectibles dealers, Topanga Vintage Market is an eclectic open-air market not to be missed, where flea market enthusiasts are almost guaranteed to find treasures.

-Topanga Vintage Market happens on the 4th Sunday of every month (not necessarily the last Sunday, as some months have five Sundays).
-At this market, you can find stylish vintage garments, music instruments, upcycled furniture, mid-century accessories, collectible toys, shabby chic furniture, and eclectic vintage costume jewelry.
+The Topanga Vintage Market takes place on the fourth Sunday of every month (not necessarily the last Sunday, as some months have five Sundays).
+Here, you can find stylish vintage clothing, musical instruments, upcycled furniture, mid-century accessories, collectible toys, shabby-chic furniture and eclectic vintage costume jewellery.

-Entry is just $3.
-Veterans and children under 12 are admitted for free.
-It is advised that customers arrive earlier rather than later, as items sell like hotcakes at this market!
-As well as an abundance of vintage vendors, Topanga Vintage Market also has local artisans, food stalls, and even live music.
-Making it the perfect day out for the whole family.
+Entry costs just $3, and veterans and children under 12 are admitted for free.
+Customers are advised to arrive early, as items sell quickly at this market!
+As well as an abundance of vintage vendors, the market also features local artisans, food stalls and live music.
+This makes it the perfect day out for the whole family.

 Where: Pierce College, Victory Blvd at Mason Ave, Woodland Hills, 91306, CA USA